top of page

 Hello Reader!

-This photo was taken on a Friday morning, just before 6 a.m. as my flight descended into Singapore after my short holiday.
+This photo was taken on a Friday morning, just before 6 a.m., as my flight descended into Singapore after a short holiday.

 What the Photo Doesn’t Show